Reviewed by Alissa B. Daschbach MA BS MH

-Wondering how to read the COA for a white label cannabinoid product?
+Wondering how to read the COA (certificate of analysis) for a white label cannabinoid product?
 In this video, you will learn everything you need to know about finding information in a certificate of analysis in under 5 minutes.

 White label cannabinoid product COAs provide information on, at the very least, the type of sample tested and the sample’s cannabinoid profile.
 Let’s cover some of the forms of information your white label cannabinoid COA should include:

 Also known as the lab batch number, the sample number assigned by the lab helps ensure you have the right COA for your product.

 The client batch number (or external batch number) is selected by the cannabinoid producer.
 You’ll need this important number to trace the batch associated with your test.